 The Fair Credit Reporting Act (FCRA) limits the length of time a credit bureau can report negative items on your credit report.
 Positive and neutral items can be and are usually reported indefinitely.
 Keep in mind that it is possible to have negative items removed from your credit reports.
 The times below are how long the negative items will stay on your credit report if you are unable to get them removed.

-Charge offs occur when a creditor decides a debt is not collectible and rather than carry it on their books as an overdue or past due debt, they will eliminate it from their reportable past due accounts.
-By charging-off the debt, the company gets an improvement in their accounts receivable report.
+Charge-offs occur when a creditor decides a debt is not collectible and rather than carry it on their books as an overdue or past due debt, they will eliminate it from their reportable past due accounts.
+By charging off the debt, the company gets an improvement in their accounts receivable report.
 That doesn’t mean the debt has disappeared.
-In most cases the debt is sold to a “debt buyer” who pays pennies on the dollar for the face value of the debt.
+In most cases, the debt is sold to a “debt buyer” who pays pennies on the dollar for the face value of the debt.
 By purchasing the debt, the debt buyer can now attempt to collect the debt (plus court fees, interest, late charges, etc) by contacting the debtor and taking them to court for the debt’s value plus fees.

 Collection accounts may be reported for up to 7 years from the date you first fell behind with the original creditor.
 Collections are complicated.
 Paying them off can actually hurt your credit scores because it resets the date from which it can be reported.
-An more in-depth explanation of collections.

 Late payments or delinquent accounts may be reported for up to 7 years after the date of the last scheduled payment.
 Even if you make the payment later, the account on your credit report will more than likely show that you were previously past due.
 However, some creditors don’t report the past due payment until a second payment is due.
 They don’t want to upset good customers who simply forgot to send a payment in and made it up the following month.
 However, under credit reporting rules, after a second payment is missed, all past due payments must be reported.